-Dental plaque-induced gingival disease: this can be caused by plaque, systemic factors, medications, or malnutrition.
+Dental plaque-induced gingival disease: This can be caused by plaque, systemic factors, medications, or malnutrition.

 Dental plaque is a biofilm that accumulates naturally on the teeth.
 It is usually formed by colonizing bacteria that are trying to stick to the smooth surface of a tooth.

 Other causes and risk factors

-Smoking - regular smokers more commonly develop gingivitis compared with non-smokers.
+Smoking: Regular smokers more commonly develop gingivitis, compared with non-smokers.

-Age - the risk of gingivitis increases with age.
+Age: The risk of gingivitis increases with age.

-Family history - experts say that people whose parent(s) has/had gingivitis, have a higher risk of developing it too.
+Family history: Those whose parent or parents have had gingivitis have a higher risk of developing it too.
 This is thought to be due to the type of bacteria we acquire during our early life.

-Signs and symptoms of gingivitis
+Signs and symptoms